About the Practice

 Process

 A close working relationship between you and our team gives your project the best chance of success.
-After an introductory meeting with detailed questions, we’re able to gain a deep understanding of how you live and how you hope to evolve in your home.
-We can then prepare an outline brief that forms the basis of our fee proposal.
+Following an initial meeting and detailed discussions, we gain a clear understanding of how you live and how you would like your home to evolve.
+This forms the basis of an outline brief and a tailored fee proposal.

 Another way to kick-start your project is to book an intensive Master Plan Session.
-This gives you an opportunity to consolidate your ideas and inspiration, discover what’s possible within planning and construction constraints, and get an understanding of costs and budgets.
+This provides an opportunity to consolidate ideas and inspiration, explore what’s possible within planning and construction constraints, and gain early clarity around costs and budgets.

 Concept Design Stage